Two Pak Customs officers to give presentation to WCO

-Nasreen Nawaz was also chosen for special award for their best sassy on professional development of Customs.
-The officers were sponsored by the WCO to attend the Council session of the WCO as honorary guests for one week at the Brussels, says a message received here.
+The officers were sponsored by the WCO to attend the Council session of the WCO as honorary guests for one week at the Brussels, said a message received on Tuesday.

 The activity of Professional Development and Council session went side by side during 5 to 8 July 2017 at Brussels.
 Professional Development is a signature programme of the career development of young Customs officers funded by Japan.
 And the Council session is the highest body of the WCO attended by the head of Customs all over the world.